binary-manu/arch-ansible/README.md

-If you want to add a new package to every installation and it requires special configuration (i.e. configuration files to be copied), create a new role for it hat include files and templates.
+If you want to add a new package to every installation and it requires special configuration (i.e. configuration files to be copied), create a new role for it that includes files and templates.

 Delegate the actual installation to the `packages` role.
 AUR packages are fine since yay is used.